 "I am a daughter of adventure." — Molly Brown

 Happy birthday, Molly Brown!
 Margaret (who didn't go by the name Molly during her life) was born in Missouri in 1867.
 At 13, she found work in a factory until two of her siblings moved to Colorado to mine when she was 18.
 She moved to Leadville, CO, in 1886 and met and married J.J.
 Brown in September of 1886.
 They had two children and financially, they struggled during the early years of their marriage until gold was found at Little Johnny Mine in 1893 and they became millionaires.
 The next year, the family moved to Denver to their home on Pennsylvania Avenue (now Street).
-You can visit the Molly Brown House & Museum (up to four visitors for free) using the Exploration Pass.
+You can visit the Molly Brown House & Museum (up to four visitors for free) using the Exploration Passopens a new window.

 After the sinking of the Titanic, Margaret was famous.
 She campaigned for miners' rights, labor groups and women's issues.
 During WWI, Margaret traveled to France and eventually earned the French Legion of Honor for her activities.
 After the end of WWI, Margaret pursued her dreams of a career on stage.
 Margaret died in 1932 in her sleep.